Yasmeenmad/Create-Tableau-Story/README.md

 - visualization is a fluid process that typically requires multiple iterations of improvements.

 #### The Project steps
-Step One - Choose a Data Set
+1- Choose a Data Set.
-Step Two - Get Organized
+2-  Get Organized.
-Step Three - Find a Data Story
+3- Find a Data Story.
-Step Four - Create Your Visualization
+4- Create Your Visualization.
-Step Five - Get Feedback
+5- Get Feedback.
-Step Six - Document Feedback and Improve the Visualization
+6- Document Feedback and Improve the Visualization.